hazelcast/hazelcast-jet-reference-manual/src/Configuration.md

 Any XML configuration files that might be present will be ignored when programmatic configuration is used.

-## Declarative Configuration (XML)
+## Configuring Declaratively

 It is also possible to configure Jet through XML files when a `JetInstance` is created without any explicit `JetConfig` file.
 Jet will look for a configuration file in the following order:

-1. Check system property `hazelcast.jet.config`.
-If the value is set, and starts with `classpath:`, then it will be treated as a classpath resource, otherwise it will be treated as a file reference.
+1. Check the system property `hazelcast.jet.config`.
+If the value is set, and starts with `classpath:`, then it will be treated as a classpath resource.
+Otherwise, it will be treated as a file reference.
-2. Check for presence of `hazelcast-jet.xml` in the working directory.
+2. Check for the presence of `hazelcast-jet.xml` in the working directory.
-3. Check for presence of `hazelcast-jet.xml` in the classpath.
+3. Check for the presence of `hazelcast-jet.xml` in the classpath.
-4. If none of these options are specified, then the default XML configuration will be loaded.
+4. If all the above checks fail, then the default XML configuration will be loaded.

-An example configuration will look like the following:
+An example configuration looks like the following:

 ```xml
 <hazelcast-jet xsi:schemaLocation="http://www.hazelcast.com/schema/jet-config hazelcast-jet-config-0.3.xsd"